Renesas-SST/rz-utils/universal-scripts/host/tools/README.md

 Location:
 ```
-host/tools/bootloader_flasherr/
+host/tools/bootloader_flasher/
 ```

-Refer to the `Readme.md` file in that folder for detail instructions.
+Refer to the `Readme.md` file in that folder for detailed instructions.

 #### Flash Bootloader from U-Boot Console